 What we ask of you is the command to make elders.
 We quite recognize the biblical command to obey them.
 But at this time the elders whom we ought to obey do not exist, and that is the point on which we are all agreed.
 So to demand, as you do, that we should shew a biblical command to reject the institution of elders, when that institution is no longer in existence, is really to say nothing.
 I repeat it: I reject nothing.
 Where are the elders?
 Ah! says the author, there are none.
 How then reject them?
 But we want to make them, says he.
 I answer, That is another question.
 Has God sent you for that?
 Where is His command?
 I await it.

 But, that all may come to nought rather than reject the setting up of elders, the anonymous author asks us why, if the ruin of the Church hinders us from electing elders, we preserve baptism and the Supper.
 I ask him, in my turn, Have those two things ceased to exist?
 No. I only have to withdraw myself from the additions and abuses which corrupt them.
-Besides, in putting them in practice, I create nothing; I neither elect nor set up anyone; I make use of no authority.
+Besides, in putting them in practice, I create nothing; neither elect nor set up anyone; I make use of no authority.

 Pardon me, says the Papist or the Puseyite, and even often the Protestant, in consecrating the Supper you use authority.
 You arrogate it to yourself in preaching the gospel.
 What authority have you for that?